Electromagnetic Aircraft Launch System: France

-The French Navy is actively planning for a future aircraft carrier and new flagship.
-It is known in French as Porte-avions de nouvelle génération (new-generation aircraft carrier), or by the acronym PANG.
-The ship will be nuclear-powered and feature the EMALS catapult system.
-Construction of the PANG is expected to begin around 2025 and will enter service in 2038, the year the aircraft carrier is due to be retired.
+The French Navy is actively planning for a future aircraft carrier and new flagship known as Porte-avions de nouvelle génération (French for "new-generation aircraft carrier") or by the acronym PANG, which was renamed to on March 18, 2026 in honor of the Free France government-in-exile led by Charles de Gaulle during World War II.
+Like the it means to replace, the new aircraft carrier will be nuclear-powered and feature the three EMALS catapult system and three sets of Advanced Arresting Gear (AAG).
+Construction of France Libre is expected to begin around 2025, with the aviation equipment to be supplied by General Atomics under a Foreign Military Sales agreement, and the ship will enter service in 2038 when Charles de Gaulle is due to be retired.